ChristyCasey/Introduction_to_Hierachical_Cluster_with_R/README.md

 # Introduction to Hierachical Cluster with R

-Everything revelant should be in the following file
+Everything revelant should be in the following file:

 https://github.com/ChristyCasey/Introduction_to_Hierachical_Cluster_with_R/blob/Introduction/IntroductionToHierarchicalClusteringWithCode.markdown